 - c.
-Students representatives of the Associated Students of the University of Utah ("ASUU") [See Policy 6-401 (/academics/6-401.php) Students of the University.] - i.
-Each academic college shall elect one representative from its members to the ASUU Student Senate.
-(And for the limited purposes of student representation in the Academic Senate, the "Academic Advising Center" and "Honors College" together shall be considered as an area of representation of students equivalent to an academic college for purposes of equal representation.)
+Students representatives of the Associated Students of the University of Utah ("ASUU") [See Policy 6-401 Students of the University.] - i.
+Each academic college (as described in Policy 6-001) as an area of representation shall elect one representative from its members to the ASUU Student Senate.
+(And for the limited purposes of student representation in the Academic Senate, the "Academic Advising Center" (as described in Policy 6-101) and "Honors College" together shall be considered as an area of representation of students equivalent to an academic college for purposes of equal representation.)
 The elected members of the ASUU Student Senate shall be entitled to attend Academic Senate meetings with full rights of discussion and vote.
 If a student member resigns his or her position on the ASUU Student Senate, the vacancy will be filled by the next runner-up in the affected college or otherwise according to Procedures described in the ASUU Student Handbook. - ii.
-The ASUU president or the ASUU vice president if designated by the ASUU president and an additional student appointed by the ASUU President shall also be members of the Academic Senate, with full rights of discussion and vote. - iii.
+The ASUU president, or the ASUU vice president if designated by the ASUU president, and an additional student appointed by the ASUU President shall also be members of the Academic Senate, with full rights of discussion and vote. - iii.
 Student members of the Academic Senate shall serve one-year terms dating from their installation as ASUU officers.